-Quevos Update: See How The Company Has Grown After ‘Shark Tank’
+Quevos Update: See How The Company Has Grown After 'Shark Tank'

 As the report noted, Quevos had already moved into 1,000 retail locations before the owners were featured on the January 22 episode of the ABC reality series, seeking an investment that would propel their growth even more.
 Food-based outfits have tended to perform well on the show, especially those offering lower calorie or all-natural snack options, though it wasn't clear ahead of the episode's airing whether the founders were able to win over any of the Sharks.

-The company attracted such big interest, they even got a personal invite to appear on Shark Tank.
-The outlet reported that one of the show’s producers reached out to the founders and encouraged them to apply.
-They filmed the episode in August in Las Vegas, having to brave some travel restrictions and increased social distancing measures to show off their products..
+The company attracted such big interest, they even got a personal invitation to appear on Shark Tank.
+The outlet reported that one of the show's producers reached out to the founders and encouraged them to apply.
+They filmed the episode in August in Las Vegas, having to brave some travel restrictions and increased social distancing measures to show off their products.

-As Hamburger said, the unique filming circumstances — which required them to remain quarantined after arriving in Nevada — may have given them a boost in planning their appearance.
+According to Hamburger, the unique filming circumstances -- which required them to remain quarantined after arriving in Nevada -- may have given them a boost in planning their appearance.
 He explained that they used the time to hone their pitch.

 "We couldn't leave our hotel for eight days prior to going into the tank, so we had a lot of time to practice," he said.